mvallejo3/Premise-WP/README.md

 	 * Normal Parameters
 	 */
-	'name'       => '',      // name attribute. if empty fills from id 'id'         => '',      // id attribute. is empty fills from name 'value'      => '',      // value attribute. by default tries to get_option(name)
+	'name'       => '',      // name attribute. if empty fills from id 'id'         => '',      // id attribute. if empty fills from name 'value'      => '',      // value attribute. by default tries to get_option(name)
 	'value_att'  => '',      // value attribute.
 Used for checkboxes and radio
 	'default'    => '',      // if value is empty and get_option() return false